Direct Fisher Score Estimation for Likelihood Maximization: Appendix / Supplemental Material

 For the confidence interval experiment of Figure~\ref{fig:fig-10}, a \( 5\) dimensional multivariate Gaussian mean model was used.
-A step size of \(10^{-3}\) with \( \sigma = 0.05 \) was used with the RMSProp \cite{tieleman2012lecture} optimizer.
+A step size of \(10^{-3}\) with \( \sigma = 0.05 \) was used with the RMSProp \citep{tieleman2012lecture} optimizer.
 The final Fisher information matrix was estimated by simulating \( 100 000\) simulations from the resulting MLE estimate of the optimization run, which was used to construct the confidence interval.
 This was repeated for \( 100 \) runs to obtain an estimated coverage probability.

+For the neural network-based FSM method, a standard feedforward neural network with two hidden layers of size \( 16 \) with ReLU activations was used.
+Adam optimizer with a step size of \( 10^{-2} \) was used to train the neural network for \( 10 \) iterations, for each parameter iteration of the MLE optimization procedure.

-All experiments in this section was ran using standard consumer laptop, an Intel i7-11370H CPU with \( 64 \)GB of RAM.
+All experiments in this section were performed on a standard consumer laptop, an Intel i7-11370H CPU with \( 64 \)GB of RAM.

-\subsection{Additional Details on LSST Weak Lensing experiment}
+\subsection{Additional details on LSST weak lensing experiment}

-For the weak lensing experiment, \(100 \) iterations of the gradient optimization method was used with both the KDE-SP and FSM method, with \( 100 \) simulations per iteration, giving a total simulation budget of \( 10000\) simulations across the entire optimization iterations.
+For the weak lensing experiment in Figure~\ref{fig:fig-11}, \(100 \) iterations of the gradient optimization method were used with both the KDE-SP and FSM estimators, with \( 100 \) simulations per iteration, giving a total simulation budget of \( 10000\) simulations for the entire optimization process.
+The dimension of the parameter space is \( 6 \), and the dimension of the summary statistics used is \(6 \) as well.